Woburn Public Library

 The original design’s cultural and historical significance were both the building’s greatest asset and challenge.
 The library is notably more ornate than Richardson’s later work, and the team needed to carefully navigate its profuse decorative expression to attach the addition’s roof, floors, and walls with minimal impact.
 Through collaborations with Woburn’s leaders, library staff, and patrons, the design team opted for transparency and subtle gestures to amplify the original library’s beauty.

 The ultimate solution was a high spatial volume encased in glass, which minimizes intersections with the existing facade but allows light that highlights the architectural details.
 A sensitive structural intervention allows new passageways through the north sandstone wall to maintain spatial continuity and circulation between new and old.
-The spatial organization also enhances sightlines that support library staff in maintaining a secure environment, while technology, such as self-checkout stations and automated book sorting, allows librarians to focus more on programing and patron engagement.
+The spatial organization also enhances sightlines that support library staff in maintaining a secure environment, while technology, such as self-checkout stations and automated book sorting, allows librarians to focus more on programming and patron engagement.

 Renovating and restoring Richardson’s library to its original state while also upgrading its aged systems to current standards was a critical objective of the project.
 The new addition is LEED Gold certified, and its exterior glazing system draws in ample daylight while reducing solar heat gain.
 Its rainscreen, comprising large-format stone panels, is a nod to the original library’s bearing stones with open joints that accentuate the addition’s modern technology.